Ynote/is-string-a-number/README.md

 # is-plain-number [![NPM version](https://img.shields.io/npm/v/is-plain-number.svg?style=flat)](https://www.npmjs.com/package/is-number)

-**is-plain-number** is a JavaScript utility.
-It returns `true` if the value is a number or plain number string (not in scientific exponential notation or hexadecimal notation for instance).
+> Returns `true` if the value is a number or a string of a plain number (not in scientific exponential notation or hexadecimal notation for instance).

 ## Motivation